Xangis/VorbitalPlayer/README.md

 Version 4.2 Changes:

 1. Now shows artist, album, and song name for currently playing song for MP3 files.
-2. Now shows a progress bar and the total time for MP3, Wav, and Ogg Vorbis files.
+2. Now shows a progress bar and the total time for MP3, Wav, AIFF, SND, and Ogg Vorbis files.
 3. Added installer file association for MP3 files.
+4. Fixed incorrect display of bitrate for Wavpack files.

 Version 4.11 changes: